akhilayyagari/RTL/README.md

 4. Debug and Verification of RTL Kernel.
 5. References

-This tutorial uses the aes128 crypto core example from the opensource.
+This tutorial uses the aes128 crypto core example from the opensource.org

 ## Design files
 Downlaod the design files from this link http://opencores.org/project,systemcaes